 Cucumbers do best when the temperature is between 75 and 80 degrees F and night temperatures around 65 degrees.
 Keep an eye on the temperature and don’t let the room get too warm or your plants won’t produce as well.
 Most of the cucumber plant requires a lot of space, but even if you don’t have enough space you grow cucumbers using trellises or using stakes for vertical gardening.

 If you want to grow cucumbers indoors then use HID Grow lights for best results.
 Plug the grow lights into the timer and set the timer for 16 hours per day.
 Place the light between 6 to 24 inches above the cucumber plant and move up the light as per the growth of the plant.
 Be sure to use full-spectrum grow lights.
-Cucumbers will grow under other lights, but will not do as well and the cucumbers may not ripen.

 Once you harvest the cucumbers, you can do a lot of things with it.
 Make pickle, soup, salad or eat raw and even use cucumbers to soothe your eyes and skin.
 I prefer eating raw and even in salads.